 Swallow Your Pride.

 There may be times on the road where something gets to you.
 Scratch that, there will be times.
 It’s inevitable.
 Even Gandhi got pissed off from time to time.
 You will get annoyed by the incessant touts, you will get fed up of the taxi or tuk tuk drivers constantly trying to rip you off, you may get the odd call out at a bar or may even get into an argument.
 The best thing to do is to deescalate the situation as quickly as possible and get out of there.
 Just smile, say you are sorry and try to walk away at the earliest opportunity.
 Do not let the situation escalate to the point where an argument or even violence becomes a possibility.
 Your pride is not worth putting yourself in a dangerous situation.

 That goes for having a sensible approach to risk assessment too.
 I know, you are very manly and full of testosterone filled goodness, but if jumping off that cliff or going tubing after one too many whisky buckets looks too dangerous for you to handle, then it probably is.
 Just don’t do it, I don’t care how many of your mates are daring you.

 By all means have a drink or three, have a great time.
-This is a holiday after all and should be enjoyed as such.
+Travel can also be a holiday after all and should be enjoyed as such.
 You should never deny yourself a good time.
-But as always, there is a limit.
-When you are so drunk you have no control you are as much a danger to yourself than anything else may be.
+But as always, there is a limit and there is a time and a place.
+When you are so drunk you can’t control the situiations you find yourself in, make reasonable choices or you have no control over your actions, you are as much a danger to yourself than anything else may be.